Volunteering at Shedd FAQs

 -

-- Attend a new volunteer orientation and any additional training that may be required for your position.
+- Attend a new volunteer orientation and any additional training that may be required for their role.

-- Commit to the required length of service for your chosen role
+- Make a recurring commitment for the minimum length of time listed for their chosen role

 - Exceed 40 hours of service per year